 About 90% of a competitive cyclist’s effort goes into fighting aerodynamic drag.
 Lindsay used wind tunnel research to study how air flows around cyclists.
 She uses this evidence to help cyclists position themselves on their bikes to reduce pressure drag and make decisions about clothing to reduce skin friction drag.

-Check your school library for the article from the 2014 Level 4 Connected journal, ‘What’s the evidence, download it as a google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2014 Level 4 Connected journal, ‘What’s the evidence, download it as a google slide presentation or order it from the Ministry of Education.

 Teacher support material and reusable content